-The thing tails estimated by seed dispersal kernel functions can be in part due to the fact that we used a very simple animal movement model incorporating only step lengths and turning angles.
+The thin tails estimated by seed dispersal kernel functions can be in part due to the fact that we used a very simple animal movement model incorporating only step lengths and turning angles.
 Step lengths for all simulation models we randomly drawn from exponential distributions, with varying rate parameters depending on the model.
 Using an exponential distribution and a simple movement model such as this one can certainly limit the extent to which an animal can move and thus have an upper bound on seed dispersal distances, something we observe not only on fits with the generalized Pareto, but also with the Weibull dispersal kernels.
 Previous studies looking at a mechanistic understanding of seed dispersal by frugivores have modeled animal movement with approaches similar to this one, varying step lengths to constants or switching to a lognormal distribution (Jones et al. 2017; Levey et al. 2005; Will and Tackenberg 2008), or other incorporating more complex animal movement models with diffusion processes(Morales and Carlo 2006; Pegman, Perry, and Clout 2017).
-There has been emphasis on adding different animal behaviors into mechanistic models of seed dispersal, such as perching or sleeping(Jones et al. 2017; Russo, Portnoy, and Augspurger 2006), however a focus on individual animal movement is still not coomon.
+There has been emphasis on adding different animal behaviors into mechanistic models of seed dispersal, such as perching or sleeping(Jones et al. 2017; Russo, Portnoy, and Augspurger 2006), however a focus on individual animal movement is still not common.
 Incorporating individual variation in animal movement models is an active area in the movement ecology field, with various approaches being developed to incorporate this heterogeneity in hierarchical frameworks (Bastille-Rousseau et al. 2016; Börger and Fryxell 2012).
 Future directions for this work should focus on taking a step back from seed dispersal, and first characterizing the differences in individual animal movement patterns, since as we observed from our results, individuals generate a wide range of seed dispersal kernels based on their individual movements.
-In the present study we only focused on using movement rates for each indvidual bird, an average measure of their movement, and thus it is likely that we are also underestimating the frequency of long-distance movements in frugivores.
+In the present study we only focused on using movement rates for each individual bird, an average measure of their movement, and thus it is likely that we are also underestimating the frequency of long-distance movements in frugivores.
 This presents a novel opportunity to also incorporate statistics of extremes for rare long-distance animal movements.
 Previous work has shown that maximum travel distances for Pteroglossus pluricinctus can reach up to 3665 meters in a 30 minute tracking interval (Holbrook 2011), estimates that our movement simulations were not able to capture, and thus underestimate how far animals and seeds can travel.
 In addition to this, our simulations also assume equal contributions of seed dispersal by each individual, when in reality we understand that not all dispersers are the same, with some distributing larger numbers of seeds depending on their breeding status, age or size [don’t have a citation for this].
 Future research focusing on animal movement models and seed dispersal would also greatly benefit from understanding the relative contributions of individual dispersers to overall seed dispersal kernels.

 Acknowledgements